gohanko/datarice/docs/README.md

 npm ci
 ```

 Then you need to build it using this command.
-Building the application takes a few moinutes, but only need to be done once.
+Building the application takes a few minutes, but only need to be done once.

 ```bash
 npm run build